ygfalcon/Solsniper-zero/docs/usage.md

 # Usage

 ## Autopilot
-Automatically selects the only keypair and active configuration, then launches all services and the trading loop:
+Automatically selects the only keypair and active configuration, then launches all services and the trading loop.
+It ensures the
+`solhunter-wallet` CLI is installed and will provision a default keypair automatically, falling back to a non-interactive quick setup if necessary:

 ```bash
 python scripts/start_all.py autopilot